Electrify Public Transportation: Policy Toolkit

 4.1.
 Electric buses in public transportation

-Cities work with transit agencies to transition from fossil-fuel to fully electric buses.
-Electric buses may have higher capital costs, but provide significant life-time savings because of reduced maintenance and fuel costs, especially in high-mileage use cases.
-Cities can work with local and regional transit agencies to secure electric bus grants through the VW settlement, build-out electric bus charging infrastructure, and get commitments to full electrification.
+Cities can work with transit agencies to transition their fleets to fully electric buses.
+Electric buses may have higher capital costs, but they also provide significant economic benefits because of reduced maintenance and fuel costs, especially in high-mileage use cases.
+Cities can work with local and regional transit agencies to secure electric bus grants through the Alt Fuels Colorado program, build-out electric bus charging infrastructure, and get commitments to full electrification.

 4.2.
 Electric taxi, Uber/Lyft targets

-Cities shape the transition to electric-shared mobility by engaging directly with Transportation Network Companies (TNCs) and partnering on pilot programs centered around EV adoption, charging, and innovative multi-modal programs.
+Cities can shape the transition to electric-shared mobility by engaging directly with Transportation Network Companies (TNCs) and partnering on pilot programs centered around EV adoption, charging, and innovative multi-modal first/last mile programs.
+Ride-hailing is also a great opportunity to educate riders on the benefits of electric vehicles.

 4.3.
 Working with school districts on EVs, EVSE, and electric school buses

-Cities and counties engage with school districts to electrify school buses, provide staff EVs, and install EVSE in school parking lots and administrative facilities.
-School districts are traditionally conservative when it comes to new energy technologies, but can be open to cost savings and environmental benefits through collaboration with municipalities.
-School districts can apply for electric school bus funding through the VW settlement, which includes $18 million and a $200k cap for electric school buses and shuttle buses in Colorado.
+Cities and counties can engage with school districts to electrify school buses, provide staff EVs, and install EVSE in school parking lots and administrative facilities.
+School districts can apply for electric school bus funding through the Alt Fuels Colorado program, which includes $18 million and a $200k cap for electric school buses and shuttle buses in Colorado.

 4.4.
 Investment in electric rideshare charging hubs